-The Carrera Fury Mountain Bike is a good looking, mid-range bike that promise a lot form the specification for a model that comes in under £1000.
+The Carrera Fury Mountain Bike is a good looking, mid-range bike that promises a lot from the specifications.
 The thick black tyres and smart black frame are accented with red for a bold look on their trails.

 The name Fury suggests a model that isn’t afraid to attack the terrain and give riders their money’s worth, but is this what riders actually experience?

 What benefits have users highlighted when reviewing this Carrera Fury High Speed Mountain Bike ?

 The first thing that stands out in the specification for this bike is the idea of speed.
 There is the promise that users will find themselves “climbing hills and descending faster than you ever imagined”.

 This high speed bike has an SRAM NX 1×11 gearing system and a light 7005 aluminium tubing frame so it should slow down.

 At the same time, there are Avid DB-1 Hydraulic Disc brakes for precise control on stop and improved handling.
 There are many riders that are impressed with the response of this bike and the light feel, with some suggesting it can handle more than some might assume.

 There is also the promise with this Carrera mountain bike that it is suitable for anyone because of its handling and security on the trails.

 It is fast and ready for a tough ride at the hands of more experienced mountain bikers, but it has elements and a level of control that is a must for all newcomers.

 This is partly down to the shock absorbency on the Suntour Raidon XC fork and the tough grip on the Continental X-King tyres.
 However, there are some that aren’t so sure about the tyres or other elements.